evidentlyai/evidently/docs/book/reports/data-quality.md

 ### 1. Feature overview table

-The table shows statistical summaries for each feature and a visualization.
+The table shows relevant statistical summaries for each feature based on its type and a visualization of feature distribution.
-If you have two datasets, the visualization shows

 Example for categorical feature: